Knowing what “sustainable investing” really means and how it can align with your personal values can transform your investment approach.

 “Working closely with our clients to understand their values enables us to build a portfolio that grows and flexes as their preferences change, which is critical as the sector matures and new classifications are introduced,” says Metcalf.

 The trends driving the need for sustainable investments are here for the long-term.
-Sustainable investing has matured beyond the stage of simply having an ESG fund, "it's a constantly evolving area", says Maxwell.
+Sustainable investing has matured beyond the stage of simply having an ESG fund, “it’s a constantly evolving area”, says Woodward.

 This publication has been issued by Royal Bank of Canada on behalf of certain RBC ® companies that form part of the international network of RBC Wealth Management.
 You should carefully read any risk warnings or regulatory disclosures in this publication or in any other literature accompanying this publication or transmitted to you by Royal Bank of Canada, its affiliates or subsidiaries.